Out of the Park Baseball: History

-Prominent OOTP gamers

-Some renowned sports figures have played the game, including writer and statistician Bill James, sports journalist Roy Firestone, and retired MLB pitcher Curt Schilling.
-Other ex-MLB fans of the game include Jeff Montgomery, Don Stanhouse, John D'Acquisto, and Lary Sorensen, who all participated in the 2012 Seamheads Laundry League, an online OOTP league that also featured ESPN's Eric Karabell and Jerry Crasnick, among other journalists, bloggers, podcasters, etc.

-On March 24, 2012, Curt Schilling was given an early look at OOTP 13 and tweeted: "WOW!
-Early first look at #ootp13 seems like they really upped the bar!
-New UI is outstanding so far!"

-Pitcher Pat Neshek is also a fan, commenting in a tweet on August 12, 2012: "Spent the day off yesterday playing OOTP13 Baseball for most of the day.
-Talk about addicting."

-In addition, professional wrestler Steve Corino is a fan of the game.
-On November 23, 2012, he tweeted: "Totally addicted to this 'Out Of The Park Baseball 13' game.
-Anyone play it out there?"

-Boston Red Sox principal owner John W. Henry is an OOTP fan as well, commenting: "Last year, I explored OOTP 15 and was amazed by the breadth and depth of it."

 Gameplay

 OOTP presents a minimal graphic depiction of a baseball diamond with text indicating positions and on-field action.
 Scrolling text allows one to follow the game as it unfolds.
-The game offers HTML reporting ample enough to engage baseball fans.
+The game offers HTML and C++ reporting ample enough to engage baseball fans.
 Third-party developers have contributed utility programs that assist gamers in creating leagues, players, logos, and other game enhancements.

 Other versions

 In 2001, a retail (physical media) version of OOTP3 called Season Ticket Baseball was released.
 Released a year later was its sequel, a retail version of OOTP4 titled Season Ticket Baseball 2003.

 In 2004, Heinsohn released Inside the Park Baseball, which tracked the progression of an individual baseball player.
 Gamers followed a player's career from before the draft, through the minor leagues, until possibly called up to the Major Leagues.
 Inside the Park Baseball was designed to work alongside OOTP 5, whereby one might insert a player into an OOTP 5 season.